Fully Data-driven Normalized and Exponentiated Kernel Density Estimator with Hyv\"arinen Score: Introduction

-As a closely related work, \cite{jewson2021general} proposes a method similar to ours and its application to density estimation in the framework of general Bayesian inference \citep{bissiri2016general}.
-However, it differs from our work in several aspects.
+In a closely related study, \cite{jewson2021general} also conduct a theoretical analysis of their method within a general framework.
+However, it differs from our work in several respects.
 First, their work is limited to Gaussian kernels, whereas we analyze general symmetric kernels.
-Also, as we shall point out later, their theoretical work assumes that the generalized likelihood is an additive form of each observation, but their assumption does not hold in the case of kernel density estimation.
-Our theoretical work does not rely on this assumption.
-Finally and most importantly, we provide theoretical characterizations of the parameters $(w,h)$ and give an empirical explanation of their roles.
+In addition, as we shall point out later, their theoretical work assumes that the generalized likelihood is an additive form of each observation; however, this assumption does not hold true for KDE.
+Our theoretical study does not rely on this assumption.
+Finally, and most importantly, we provide theoretical characterizations of the parameters $(w_n^*,h_n^*)$ and give an empirical explanation of their roles.
+We believe that this study goes beyond the case of KDE and serves as the first step in guaranteeing the validity of \cite{jewson2021general}'s methodology for many subjects that were not fully addressed by \cite{jewson2021general}, and in revealing its unknown properties.

-The rest of the paper is organised as follows.
-In Section~\ref{sec:prob} we describe the background of the method and propose the estimator of the two tuning parameters in the unnormalized KDE (\ref{KDE2}) with the Hyv{\"a}rinen score.
-Section~\ref{sec:theory} gives our main theoretical results.
-We use the proposed method in Section \ref{sec:numerical} to present some numerical results and comparisons and conclude in Section \ref{sec:remark}.
-The supplemental material contains other technical results and proofs.
+The remainder of this paper is organized as follows.
+In Section~\ref{sec:prob}, we describe the background of the method and propose the estimator of the two tuning parameters in the unnormalized KDE (\ref{KDE2}) with the Hyv{\"a}rinen score.
+Section~\ref{sec:theory} presents the primary theoretical results.
+We use the proposed method in Section \ref{sec:numerical} to present the numerical results and comparisons, and conclude the paper in Section \ref{sec:remark}.
+The supplementary material contains additional technical results and proofs.